KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-08-04-restoring-an-app-engine-backup.md

 ---
 title: "Restoring an App Engine backup into a Big Query table"
 date: 2014-08-04T21:18:13Z
-description: "An unfortunate DevOps task for any team running App Engine is restoring data from backups.
-One way to do this is by accessing the Google Cloud Storage URL for a given App Engine backup and importing that backup into BigQuery.
-This article will show you to get the Cloud Storage URL for an App Engine backup and manually perform that import."
 tags:
   - "app engine"
   - "datastore"